 \section{Abstract}

-The excess Gibbs energy plays a central role in chemical engineering and chemistry, providing a basis for modeling the thermodynamic properties of liquid mixtures.
-Predicting the excess Gibbs energy of multi-component mixtures solely from the molecular structures of their components is a long-standing challenge.
-In this work, we address this challenge by integrating physical laws as hard constraints within a flexible neural network.
-The resulting model, HANNA, was trained end-to-end on an extensive experimental dataset for binary mixtures from the Dortmund Data Bank, guaranteeing thermodynamically consistent predictions.
-A novel surrogate solver developed in this work enabled the inclusion of liquid-liquid equilibrium data in the training process.
-Furthermore, a geometric projection method was applied to enable robust extrapolations to multi-component mixtures, without requiring additional parameters.
-We demonstrate that HANNA delivers excellent predictions, clearly outperforming state-of-the-art benchmark methods in accuracy and scope.
-The trained model and corresponding code are openly available, and an interactive interface is provided on our website, MLPROP.
+The excess Gibbs energy plays a central role in chemical engineering and chemistry, providing a basis for modeling thermodynamic properties of liquid mixtures. \RB{ Predicting the excess Gibbs energy of multi-component mixtures solely from molecular structures is a long-standing challenge.
+We address this challenge with HANNA, a flexible machine learning model for excess Gibbs energy that integrates physical laws as hard constraints, guaranteeing thermodynamically consistent predictions.
+HANNA is trained on experimental data for vapor-liquid equilibria, liquid-liquid equilibria, activity coefficients at infinite dilution and excess enthalpies in binary mixtures.
+The end-to-end training on liquid-liquid equilibrium data is facilitated by a surrogate solver.
+A geometric projection method enables robust extrapolations to multi-component mixtures.
+We demonstrate that HANNA delivers accurate predictions, while providing a substantially broader domain of applicability than state-of-the-art benchmark methods.} The trained model and corresponding code are openly available, and an interactive interface is provided on our website, MLPROP.